SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 The installation and maintenance of ABAP software is done / controlled via software product versions.
 A **software product version** is a „bundle" of software component versions made available at the same time for implementing a well-defined scope of functionality.
 It is the technical / delivery view on a software portfolio.

 !!! caution "Initial Scope"
     The initial scope supports an add-on product consisting of **one** software component.
-Furthermore, this software component can not be used in multiple add-on products
+Furthermore, this software component can not be used in multiple add-on products.
+    Initially it is not possbile to use software components with a structure where included packages do not use the same namespace as provided in the software component name.

 ### Software Product Version